 Yes.
 After your visit a summary is available on your patient profile, where you can elect to send this information to your primary care physician using our eFax service.

 Can a RelyMD doctor become my primary care doctor?

-No. RelyMD is happy to offer you a way to consult a doctor when you are not able to see your primary care doctor.
-However we feel that a face-to-face relationship with a primary care doctor cannot be replaced.
+No. RelyMD is happy to offer you a way to consult a provider when you are not able to see your primary care doctor.
+However, we feel that a face-to-face relationship with a primary care doctor cannot be replaced.
 We work to supplement the care provided by your primary care doctor.

-RelyMD physicians are board certified emergency medicine doctors who live and practice in North Carolina.
-In addition to working for RelyMD, all of our physicians actively work in community emergency departments where they see patients of all ages.
-RelyMD employs only board certified physicians.
-Board certification means that in addition to having the minimum requirements for a medical license, our physicians have completed intensive accredited residency programs as well as additional certifying exams.
-Our physicians are required to participate in training on the best ways to practice online medicine, and are required to complete continuing medical education to make sure that they stay up to date.
+RelyMD providers are emergency medicine specialists who live and practice in North Carolina.
+In addition to working for RelyMD, all of our providers actively work in community emergency departments where they see patients of all ages.
+Our providers are required to participate in training on the best ways to practice online medicine and are required to complete continuing medical education to make sure that they stay up to date.

 How is my information protected?

 Your medical information is protected using encryption and privacy standards that meet and exceed federal HIPAA requirements.
 This is the same standard of protection required for hospitals.

 Can I have a visit using the telephone alone?

 RelyMD does offer telephone only consultation, however since we are not able to perform examinations during a telephone consultation, this is a much more limited service.
 During a telephone consultation, we can answer general medical questions, such as whether a certain medication is safe during pregnancy, but we cannot provide advice about current medical problems or concerns.
 We cannot prescribe medications for patients based upon a telephone consult.
 When possible, we strongly encourage patients to use our video consulting service.